Thank you to Gatlinburg CVB for hosting me on this amazing trip and for introducing me to the Arts and Crafts Community. All opinions are 100% my own.

 After we visited Mike's, he told us to head to the covered bridge complex and find Sparky who does glass blowing.
 Not only did we find Sparky, but there were several other artisans in the area and a great place to eat as well — Split Rail Eats.

 Talking to Sparky was amazing.
 He laughed and joked the whole time he was blowing glass.
-He told us how he got started — and the fact that he is colorblind BLEW MY MIND!
+Sparky is colorblind, so hearing his story blew my mind.

 His wife helps him out by labeling his colored glass sticks so he knows exactly what colors to use.
 And — to top it off, Sparky is a vet.
 We thanked him for his service and the mini glass blowing session and promised to come and take his glass blowing class.